rcosta358/liquidjava-tutorial/README.md

 - [Java Extension Pack by Red Hat](vscode:extension/redhat.java), which provides Java support in VS Code
 - [LiquidJava Extension](vscode:extension/AlcidesFonseca.liquid-java), which provides the LiquidJava typechecker with real-time error reporting and syntax highlighting for the refinements.

+> Don't forget to star [LiquidJava](https://github.com/CatarinaGamboa/liquidjava) and its [extension](https://github.com/CatarinaGamboa/vscode-liquidjava) on GitHub! ⭐

 ### Important!

 - Currently, **only one error is reported at a time**, so an error might not be reported if another one is present!
 In each part of the tutorial, **make sure to fix all errors before moving on to the next one**.